 First, you need a vision.
 Furthermore, I want you to have a “why.”
 The reason for this is you need to know where you want to go in order to get there.
 Create a vision for your future, and give it a lot of detail.

 For example, maybe you want to be able to give away money freely for the advancement of God’s Kingdom.
-Or perhaps you want to freely devote the majority of your time to mission work.
-Additionally, you may even want to pay for your children’s college.
-Maybe even all three of those things plus some!
+Or perhaps you want to freely devote the majority of your time to volunteer work.
 Whatever it is, create a vision for your future.
 “Where there is no vision, the people perish.” – Proverbs 29:18a

 Create a Plan to Pay Off Your Student Loans

 Second, you need a plan.
 As the old saying goes, if you fail to plan, you plan to fail.
 This is where you begin to take action.